1Basile/deploy_pipeline_on_aws/README.md

 	* _Update nodes private keys if needed._

 __Congrads, now you have deployed CI/CD pipline on AWS.
 P.s.
-Jenkins pipeline have to be configured manualy.__
+Jenkins pipeline have to be configured manualy :heart:.__